In closing arguments, Trump Organization lawyers blame former CFO Allen Weisselberg

 Prosecutors agreed to recommend a jail sentence of five months in exchange for testimony from Weisselberg, who had risked years in prison.
 Van der Veen criticized that deal Thursday, claiming that Weisselberg had to testify in a way that might help the government.

-"The prosecutors had him by the balls," van der Veen said, gesturing suggestively with his hand while staring at the jury.
+"The prosecutors have him by the balls," van der Veen said, gesturing suggestively with his hand while staring at the jury.

 Prosecutor Joshua Steinglass began his closing argument Thursday, by saying the "mantra" was "no serious argument."

 "Did Weisselberg do it for Weisselberg alone?
 Or did he intend at least some benefit for the corporation?"
 Steinglass asked.
-"There is a tremendous amount of evidence here, completely ignored by the defense in their summations, that he intended to benefit the corporation."
+"There is a tremendous amount of evidence here, completely ignored by the defense during their summations, that he also intended to benefit the defendants."

 During the trial they pointed to luxury benefits such as high-end apartments lived in by Allen and others either rent-free or well under market rate, and untaxed.
 They showed spreadsheets that appeared to show more than half a dozen executives receiving untaxed bonuses, and elicited testimony from Weisselberg that Trump himself had a role in the scheme — though prosecutors failed to show conclusive evidence that Trump knew what was going on.